Atopic Dermatitis and Eczema (Child)

 Atopic dermatitis has many causes.
 It can be caused by food or medicines.
 Plants, animals, and chemicals can also cause skin irritation.
 The condition tends to occur in hot and dry climates.
 It often runs in families and may have a genetic link.
 Children with hay fever or asthma may have atopic dermatitis.

-There is no cure for atopic dermatitis but the symptoms can be managed.
+There is no cure for atopic dermatitis, but the symptoms can be managed.
 Careful bathing and use of moisturizers can help reduce symptoms.
 Antihistamines may help to relieve itching.
 Topical corticosteroids can help to reduce swelling.
 In severe cases, your child's healthcare provider may prescribe other treatments.
 One of these is light treatment (phototherapy).
 Another is oral medicine to suppress the immune system.
+More recently, advanced biologic medicines such as dupilumab have been introduced.
 The skin may clear when your child stops scratching or stays away from irritants.
-This is a chronic condition, so symptoms of atopic dermatitis may come and go at any time.
+This is a chronic condition.
+So symptoms of atopic dermatitis may come and go at any time.

 Your child’s healthcare provider may prescribe medicines to reduce swelling and itching.
 Follow all instructions for giving these to your child.
 Talk with your child’s provider before giving your child any over-the-counter medicines.
-The healthcare provider may advise you to bathe your child and use a moisturizer after bathing.
+The healthcare provider may advise you to bathe your child for short periods in warm water and use a moisturizer after bathing.
 Keep in mind that moisturizers work best when put on the skin 3 minutes or less after bathing.

 Talk with your child’s healthcare provider about possible causes.
-Don’t expose your child to things you know he or she is sensitive to.
+Don’t expose your child to things you know they are sensitive to.

 For babies from birth to 11 months: Bathe your child daily or every other day in slightly warm water for 20 minutes.
 Ask your child’s healthcare provider before using soap or adding anything to your newborn’s bath.